Integralist/integralist.co.uk/content/posts/go-interfaces.md

 The _how_ is not the responsibility of the `process` function, especially if we decide later on that we want to change the implementation from HTTP to GRPC or some other data source.

 Meaning, we need to provide that functionality to the `process` function.
-Let's see what this might look like in practice (this is just a first iteration and so is actually not a great solution, but is _a_ solution):
+Let's see what this might look like in practice:

+> Note: this is just a first iteration, and is a poor design because although it shifts the problem slightly, there will still be tight coupling.
+I'll come back to this code later and refactor away the coupling completely.
+The reason I've not done that upfront is because there are learnings to be had from trying to write tests for this code (which we'll see in a minute).

 ```
 package main